regolith-linux/remontoire/README.md

 ## Summary

-Remontoire is a small GTK app for presenting keybinding hints in a compact form suitable for tiling window environments interactively on an i3-wm based desktop.
-It functions by scanning and parsing comments in a specific format from a running instance of i3-wm over IPC.
+Remontoire is a small GTK app for presenting keybinding hints in a compact form suitable for tiling window environments.
+It is intended for use with the i3 window manager but it's also able to display keybindings from any suitably formatted config file.

+The program functions by scanning and parsing comments in a specific format (described directly below), then displaying them in a one-layer categorized list view.
+The program stores the state of which sections are expanded, allowing for use on screens with limited resolution.

 ## Model